ovh/terraform-provider-ovh/README.md

 ```

 In order to run the full suite of Acceptance tests, run `make testacc`.
+You will need to setup some environment variable, see [doc/index.html](website/docs/index.html.markdown) for more information.
 *Note:* Acceptance tests create real resources, and often cost money to run.

 ```sh